Potatoes and onion sets begin shipping in late

 Are they Daffodils, Jonquils or Narcissi?
 Yes!

-A friend said he’d been confused by the different terms he’d heard to describe these familiar flowers.
+Confused by the different terms used to describe these familiar flowers?
 They are all in the genus Narcissus, so calling them that is perfectly fine, just as we say Crocus or Iris.